Musawenkosistar/airbnb-clone-project/README.md

 A Property can have many Reviews, but each Review is posted by one User (many-to-1).

 A User can write many Reviews, but each Review belongs to one Property (1-to-many).

+Feature Breakdown

+1. User Management

+Allows users to register, log in, and manage their profiles.
+This feature ensures secure authentication and supports different user roles, such as guests and property owners.
+It forms the foundation for personalized access and interactions across the platform.

+2. Property Management

+Enables property owners to create, update, and delete property listings.
+This feature includes uploading property details like location, pricing, description, and amenities.
+It allows hosts to manage their accommodations and make them available for booking.

+3. Booking System

+Allows guests to book available properties for selected dates.
+It manages reservation creation, date validation, and availability checks to ensure smooth booking.
+This feature also links users and properties, forming the core functionality of the platform.

+4. Payment Processing

+Handles payment transactions for bookings securely and efficiently.
+This includes processing payment methods, recording payment status, and linking payments to bookings.
+It ensures financial accuracy and a trustworthy experience for both guests and hosts.

+5. Reviews and Ratings

+Allows guests to leave reviews and ratings for properties they have stayed in.
+This feature improves transparency and helps future guests make informed decisions.
+It also allows hosts to receive feedback and improve their properties.

+6. Search and Filtering

+Provides users with the ability to search for properties based on criteria such as location, price range, dates, and amenities.
+This feature enhances the user experience by making it easier to find suitable accommodations.
+It ensures users can quickly narrow down results to meet their needs.

+7. Property Details View

+Displays detailed information for each property, including images, amenities, reviews, pricing, and availability.
+This feature helps users understand what the property offers before booking.
+By providing clarity, it increases trust and booking conversions.

+8. Host Dashboard

+Provides property owners with a dedicated space to manage their listings and view bookings.
+It allows hosts to track reservations, update details, and monitor performance.
+This feature streamlines property management and improves host efficiency.

+9. Admin Panel (if included in your project overview)

+Allows administrators to monitor platform activity, manage users, and resolve conflicts.
+This feature ensures platform stability and security.
+Admins can oversee the system and enforce policies to maintain high-quality service.